alexjamesmx/link-tree/README.md

 ## License

-Distributed under the MIT License. `Open Source` is pretty self-descriptive.
+Distributed under the MIT License. `Open Source`.

 <p align="right"><a href="#readme-top">Back to top ⬆️</a></p>